 A game that offers lots of ways to score points.
-This is often a negative connotation, since it can imply lacks strategic or tactical focus. it can refer to a game where points are given at the end of the game or throughout the game.
+This is often a negative connotation, since it can imply scoring points lacks strategic or tactical focus.
+It can also refer to a game where points are given at the end of the game or throughout the game.

-A game where players take turns at the same time, or where actual time is a part of the game.
+A game where players take turns at the same time, or where seeing time tick down or up is a part of the game.
 Games of this type may include a countdown or timer.
 Examples include Magic Maze, Escape the Room, Space Alert, and Fuse.

 Replayable / Replayability / Replay Value